Genus zero modular operad and absolute Galois group: The neighbourhood of the fat diagonal and Hodge structure

-In this subsection, for a given parametrizing scheme in the base space, we consider the universal curve and study the geometry around its divisor.
-We point out the geometric differences in terms of Euclidean geometry around the divisors of $\M_{0,n+1}$ and of $\M_{0,n+1}$ equipped with symmetry.
+In this subsection, given parametrizing scheme $T$, consider the universal curve and study the Riemannian geometry around the divisor $\Delta_{\theta}$.
+We highlight the geometric differences in terms of Riemannian geometry around the divisors of $\M_{0,n+1}$ and of $\M_{0,n+1}(\theta)$.
+The creation of additional singularities due to the split quaternionic structure model implies modifications around the geometry, which we want to understand better.